micmejia/bible-dump/NKJV/Genesis/Gen 14.md

 They also took Lot, Abram's brother's son who dwelt in Sodom, and his goods, and departed.

 ###### 13
-Then one who had escaped came and told Abram the Hebrew, for he dwelt by [^c]the terebinth trees of Mamre the Amorite, brother of Eshcol and brother of Aner; and they _were_ allies with Abram.
+Then one who had escaped came and told Abram the Hebrew, for he dwelt by the terebinth trees of Mamre the Amorite, brother of Eshcol and brother of Aner; and they _were_ allies with Abram.

 ###### 14
 Now when Abram heard that his brother was taken captive, he armed his three hundred and eighteen trained _servants_ who were born in his own house, and went in pursuit as far as Dan.

 ###### 15
-He divided his forces against them by night, and he and his servants attacked them and pursued them as far as Hobah, which _is_ [^d]north of Damascus.
+He divided his forces against them by night, and he and his servants attacked them and pursued them as far as Hobah, which _is_ north of Damascus.

 ###### 16
 So he brought back all the goods, and also brought back his brother Lot and his goods, as well as the women and the people.

 ###### 17
-And the king of Sodom went out to meet him at the Valley of Shaveh (that _is,_ the King's Valley), after his return from the [^e]defeat of Chedorlaomer and the kings who _were_ with him. ## Abram and Melchizedek
+And the king of Sodom went out to meet him at the Valley of Shaveh (that _is,_ the King's Valley), after his return from the defeat of Chedorlaomer and the kings who _were_ with him. ## Abram and Melchizedek

 ###### 18
 Then Melchizedek king of Salem brought out bread and wine; he _was_ the priest of God Most High.